 Face coverings do not have to be worn outdoors.

 Testing Positive for COVID-19

-Any student, faculty or staff member, or family member of a student, faculty or staff member who receives a positive COVID-19 test must report these findings to Bright School by notifying the school nurse on the same day of results and upload the information to the Ascend online program.
-The person should continue to complete the Ascend survey every morning even during quarantine.
+Any student, faculty or staff member, or family member of a student, faculty or staff member who receives a positive COVID-19 test must report these findings to Bright School by notifying the school nurse on the same day of results.

 Currently, the school is accepting any COVID-19 test, including rapid tests, based on guidance from the Tennessee Department of Health and the health professionals on our COVID-19 task force.
 If you plan to seek a test for your child for any reason, please contact Nurse Rachel Sarvela in advance at [email protected].
 You will need to keep your child at home while you wait for results, and your child needs to be symptom-free for 24 hours and fever-free for 48 hours without medication before returning after a negative test.